Stierlen/T-Display-ESP32---Oxygen-Display/README.md

 <img width="799" height="523" alt="image" src="https://github.com/user-attachments/assets/2f48797a-696a-40a9-a2d1-993ee24752df" />

+The time forecast for the remaining oxygen quantity is based on a regression method, whereby the parameters have not yet been adjusted to the actual pressure drop magnitudes.
+If no pressure drop is registered for a longer period of time, the theoretical oxygen duration for a requirement at 6000 m is assumed, which is indicated by the label 6K.

 # Sensor plug connection
 The Meso sensor is equipped with a 3-pin plug connection.
 The following female connector fits: “Cable repair kit, pressure switch (air conditioning) Loro 120-00-137”.
 The contacts must be crimped.